 Two errors that are rare but certainly not unique as a few of each have been brought to my attention:

 1. A partial collar error: The collar surrounds the planchet (blank metal disc before it becomes a coin) while the coin is struck, it gives the coin its shape and in the case of the new £1 also imparts the rim millings onto 6 of the 12 sides.
 Something went wrong here and the collar wasn’t properly surrounding the whole planchet while it was struck, resulting in part of the rim looking normal and the other part of the rim splaying slightly outwards to form what appears to be a raised lip around the edge.

 This is a minor variety but is worthy of a mention because it currently appears to amount to between 1 in 20 and 1 in 30 of the total number of new £1 coins in circulation.
-So far it has only been observed on the normal 2016 dated circulation £1 coin, i.e. coin 3 in the main picture above.
+So far it has only been observed on the normal 2016 and 2017 dated circulation £1 coins.

 Normal/commonest type: When the coin is held upright with the Queen facing right and the hologram at the bottom, to the right of the lowest edge point is normally a milled edge section (continuing on alternate straight edges around the coin).

 Scarcer (1 in 20 to 1 in 30 observed): When the coin is held upright with the Queen facing right and the hologram at the bottom, the flat edge to the left of the lowest edge point is milled.

 The image below shows the commonest edge type, with milling to the right of the lowest point.

 Another minor discrepancy